Remembering the Past – Living in the Present

 We live near the City.
 It’s big.
 It’s noisy.
 It’s crowded.
 How can I aspire to live a life like Maggie Lane in a place like this?
 In many ways I can’t.
 And I don’t want to.
-I like my life in the city.
+I like life in the city.
 I enjoy the options the city gives me.
 I enjoy living without a car, interacting with hundreds of diffrent cultures, and taking advantage of all the activities a big city has to offer.
-But at home in our 3rd floor apartment, I like cooking in my cast iron skillet, hanging clothes to dry, and making my own herbal remedies.
-So, even though I can’t look up and see thousands of stars like Maggie did on summer evenings, I can look out my window and see the lights of the bridge twinkling over the East River.
+But at home, I like cooking in my cast iron skillet, hanging clothes to dry, and making my own herbal remedies.
+So, even though I can’t look up and see thousands of stars like Maggie did on summer evenings, I think of looking out my window and seeing the lights of the bridge twinkling over the East River.
 And I’m happy with the time and place I live because I can have the benefits of the past and the present.

 I grew up amongst acres of piney woods.
 During the day these trees became my playhouse, and the velvety green moss carpeted my floor.
 I pretended to cook and clean and keep house.
 And now this country girl is all grown up and finds herself living in the city remembering her country life.